syszenRs/starter-kit-supabase/README.md

 # Starter kit

+This is a development starter kit with the most common auth flows.
+You can check the implemented features in [this document](md/features.md)

-This is a development starter kit. just clone this and start [Configure your environment](md/env-configuration.md)
+To start just clone this and [Configure your environment](md/env-configuration.md)

+##### this was created using

-Created using Svelte[Kit]
+-- Svelte[Kit]
-Supabase (with local development env)
+-- Supabase (with local development env)
-Superforms + zod
+-- Superforms + zod
-tailwindCSS + daisyUI
+-- tailwindCSS + daisyUI